filozofer/rootpress/README.md

 ## Installation

-Create your new custom theme specific to the website you working on.
+- Create your new custom theme specific to the website you working on.
-Clone or download the RootPress project inside your plugins folder.
+- Clone or download the RootPress project inside your plugins folder.
-Enable the plugin RootPress.
+- Enable the plugin RootPress.
-Copy the content of the folder plugins/rootpress/skeleton inside your theme folder.
+- Copy the content of the folder plugins/rootpress/skeleton inside your theme folder.
-Change all the value of "ChangeThisToYourThemeName" by your own theme name.
+- Change all the value of "ChangeThisToYourThemeName" by your own theme name.
-Change the values inside style.css file.
+- Change the values inside style.css file.
-Read the documentation (you will need it!)
+- Read the documentation (you will need it!)

-## How it work ?
+## Documentation

 Soon...